SnowyEgret/scad-lx/README.md

 Generic utility modules.

 ## Notes
 Parameters are defined at the top of each file, after the includes.
 Modules follow, and are ordered from highest assembly to lowest.
-The call to the top level module might need uncommenting if the file is drawing nothing (immeadiatly after includes).
+The call to the top level module might need uncommenting if the file is drawing nothing (immediatly after includes).
+If the file is included, you might want to comment out these calls to prevent it from being drawn.
 OpenSCAD exports stl for printing.